-This online exhibition is adapted from an exhibition of original Civil War soldiers’ letters currently on display at the new Museum and Visitor Center at Gettysburg National Military Park, which opened in April 2008.
-The letters are...
+This online exhibition is adapted from a 2008 exhibition of original Civil War soldiers’ letters at the Museum and Visitor Center at Gettysburg National Military Park, which opened in April 2008.
+The letters are drawn from the Gilder Lehrman Collection, which contains more than 12,000 Civil War...

 Historian Matthew Pinsker (Dickinson College) leads a tour of Ford’s Theatre campus, including the main building, the Petersen House, and the Center for Education and Leadership, to explore how history teachers can use the site’s exhibits to teach students of all grade levels.